-This month I shared Sunrise on South Mountain with 15 guests from all over the country.
-We hit the trails early to witness the magic of morning in the Sonoran Desert.
-Along the trail we learned about the giant Saguaro, magma domes, and ancient people who left behind petroglyph messages.
+This month I shared Sunrise in the Sonoran Desert with 15 guests from all over the country.
+We hit the trails early to witness the magic of morning in the desert.
 For an hour and a half we ditched the digital noise and escaped to the natural world to watch the sun spread its warmth over the valley.
 Here are a few of our stories and some of the lessons nature shared with us.

 When we start early, we have time; time to truly see, listen, and enjoy.
 My guests from Minnesota started early and left the kids at the Air BNB for a little girl’s morning out.
-Not only did we revel at the sunrise from deep in Beverly Canyon, we had a whole desert adventure wrapped up in a single morning.
-We climbed the ridgeline for a challenge then cruized the canyon looking or purple sage.
+Not only were we in awe of the sunrise from deep in Beverly Canyon, we enjoyed a whole desert adventure wrapped up in a single morning.
+We climbed the ridgeline for a challenge then cruized the canyon looking for purple sage.
 We scrambled up a rock wall to pose for photos and sat with quails and roadrunners as they grazed on the hill.

 South Mountain provides tons of interconnected trails, so we always have the option of a light, moderate, or intense hiking route.
 When Julie, from Michigan, chose the intense route, a wide smile grew across my face.
 Not only was I looking forward to the high-intensity intervals we were about to enjoy, I was excited about the views we would encounter on this route.